Consider tax when setting your income goal

 When you're setting a goal for your retirement income, you should consider increasing your goal to account for any tax you may need to pay.

-Depending on your income position at retirement, you may have to pay tax on the income you take from your pension (withdrawals taken from ISAs are not taxable).
+Depending on your income position at retirement, you may have to pay tax on the income you take from your pension (withdrawals taken from ISAs aren't taxable).

-There are a number of considerations here in determining what tax you may need to pay:
+Here are a few of things you might want to consider and the tax you may need to pay:

 - Do you have other retirement income as well as the money you expect to get from your pension?